 Additionally, in times when you might have no travel plans for a while, being able to get a high-value statement credit for qualifying purchases is a great deal.

 It’s not yet clear if the next set of eligible Pay Yourself Back categories will get the same point value, but the feature is still a good option to have – especially since you get to keep the points you’ve already earned on purchases even after you use the Pay Yourself Back tool to cover them.
-Plus, current categories like dining and groceries make up a large portion of many cardholders’ spending, and we expect Chase to continue to offer competitive options.
+Plus, current categories make up a good portion of many cardholders’ spending, and we expect Chase to continue to offer competitive options.

-Pay Yourself Back is a user-friendly feature that gives you more flexibility in how you can redeem your points, along with a generous redemption rate.
-The tool can be especially helpful if you’re not planning to travel in the near future but still want to get the most value out of your Ultimate Rewards.
+The Pay Yourself back feature is a great way to get some more bang for your buck out of your Chase credit card rewards.
+While redeeming your points directly with travel partners may stretch your rewards points even further, this tool can be especially helpful if you’re not planning to travel in the near future but still want to get the most value out of your Ultimate Rewards.

 All information about the Ink Business Plus® Credit Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.